-We aim to educate visitors about the importance of supporting local and overseas conservation projects as well as living a greener life.
+> We aim to educate visitors about the importance of supporting local and overseas conservation projects as well as living a greener life.

-Conservation of local flora and fauna
+CONSERVATION OF LOCAL FLORA & FAUNA

-- Large field margins (measured space around the field edges) to provide a space for wildlife, most importantly insects and pollinators, alongside crop production.
-This results in healthier crops. - Planting of cover crops, firstly to refuel the soil between the demand of growing crops, secondly to provide a habitat for wildlife and lastly to feed grazing animals during the winter months who then fertilise the soil naturally. - Hedge restoration to provide a habitat for wildlife.
-Green material also reduces carbon footprint as it absorbs carbon from the atmosphere. - Tree and shrub establishment to provide a habitat for wildlife.
-Green material also reduces carbon footprint as it absorbs carbon from the atmosphere. - Swallow surveys and nest assistance due to the birds becoming displaced during the first few years of diversification (change of traditional use of the farm). - Barn Owl box to monitor the visiting Barn Owl. - Reddish Buff Moth Project to help conserve this rare species
+Large field margins (measured space around the field edges) to provide a space for wildlife, most importantly insects and pollinators, alongside crop production.
+This results in healthier crops.

+Planting of cover crops, firstly to refuel the soil between the demand of growing crops, secondly to provide a habitat for wildlife and lastly to feed grazing animals during the winter months who then fertilise the soil naturally.
-Promote and support local charities / organizations

-- Hampshire & Isle of Wight Wildlife Trust

-- National Trust

-- Isle of Wight Bat Hospital

-- Save Our Hedgehogs

-Educate our visitors about conservation projects and living a greener life
+Hedge restoration to provide a habitat for wildlife.
+Green material also reduces carbon footprint as it absorbs carbon from the atmosphere.

+Swallow surveys and nest assistance due to the birds becoming displaced during the first few years of diversification (change of traditional use of the farm).

+Barn Owl box to monitor the visiting Barn Owl.

+Reddish Buff Moth Project to help conserve this rare species

+PROMOTE & SUPPORT LOCAL CHARITIES/ORGANISATIONS

+CONSERVATION

+EDUCATE OUR VISITORS ABOUT CONSERVATION PROJECTS & LIVING A GREENER LIFE